How To Test Your Password Strength To Prevent Hacking

 Strong passwords like 1d*6L^PmTq are obviously very difficult to remember – which is probably why so many people use weak ones…

-The easiest way to work with strong passwords is to use a password manager which can remember them and automatically fill them in for you when you login to a website – for an example see our review of the secure password manager LastPass.
+This can remember all your passwords and automatically fill them in for you when you login to a website – for an example see my review of the secure password manager LastPass.

 Firefox does have a master password option – but do remember to use it.